Bounded game-theoretic semantics for modal mu-calculus: Bounded compositional semantics

 We say that a formula is in \emph{normal form} if each label symbol in $\Lambda$ occurs in the formula at most once in the $\mu$-$\nu$-operators (but may occur several times on the atomic level).
-We let $\varphi'$ denote a normal form variant of $\varphi$ obtained simply by renaming label symbols where appropriate.\footnote{A single renaming operation of course consists of renaming a symbol $X$ in a single occurrence of an operator $\mu X$ or $\nu X$ as well as all the atomic symbols $X$ that the particular operator occurrence binds.} The following lemma is easy to prove.

-\begin{lemma} Let $\varphi$ be a sentence of the $\mu$-calculus and let $\varphi'$ be its variant in normal form.
-We now have: \end{lemma}

-By this lemma it suffices to consider only formulae in normal form when proving the following theorem which establishes that the $\tlimbound$-bounded \GTS is equivalent to the $\tlimbound$-bounded compositional semantics.
+We let $\varphi'$ denote a normal form variant of $\varphi$ obtained simply by renaming label symbols where appropriate.
+It is easy to show that $\varphi$ is equivalent to $\varphi'$ with respect to both $\tlimbound$-bounded compositional semantics ($\vDash^\tlimbound$) and $\tlimbound$-bounded \GTS ($\Vdash^\tlimbound$).
+Therefore, when proving the equivalence of these two semantics, it suffices that we consider sentences that are in normal form.
+Indeed, henceforth we assume that all formulae are in this normal form.